Be You – Hollywood’s Most Dynamic Newcomer

 “Know who you are and love yourself.”

-Moreover, Alexander has worked with the internationally recognized non-profit organization, DoSomething.org, to stand up to bullying – partially because his own social-media following can cultivate trolls.
-He recognizes that although he has a thick skin, any individual being harassed in any way shouldn’t tolerate.
+Moreover, Alexander has worked with the internationally recognized non-profit organization, DoSomething.org, to stand up to bullying – partially because his own social-media following can create trolls.
+He recognizes that although he has a thick skin, any individual being harassed in any way shouldn’t tolerate that.
 “Bullying is an epidemic.
 If you’re being bullied, talk to an adult.
 Please reach out,” he asserts.
 “Know who you are and love yourself.
 Just understand that form of treatment reflects on them and not you.”

 That being said, Alexander’s social voice and artistic talents in the studio and screen motivate him to follow his dreams to further grow and advance.
 “I want to continue what I’m doing.
 I do what I love; I make music that I enjoy making.
 I like to be creative and not just do what others say I must do,” he candidly says of his goal.
 “It would be a dream to work with Meryl Streep.
 That’s been a goal since I was five!”